 Our brand is our promise.
-It explains why the Lynchburg College experience is valuable.
+It explains why the University of Lynchburg experience is valuable.
 Conveying the essence of our new brand is the phrase, “Opportunities for life,” which promises students they will have numerous chances to Discover, Connect, and Achieve, both during their college years and for the rest of their lives.

 The “Opportunities for life” message will be used consistently in the coming weeks and months on the website and in advertising, brochures, publications, visuals, and videos — all of which are aimed at sharing and celebrating the College’s distinctiveness, innovations, accomplishments, and plans for the future.

-Our positioning statement: Lynchburg College is a nationally recognized academic and residential community that offers students a challenging curriculum of liberal arts and professional programs combined with broad-based internships, study abroad, research, leadership, community service, and athletic opportunities.
+Our positioning statement: University of Lynchburg is a nationally recognized academic and residential community that offers students a challenging curriculum of liberal arts and professional programs combined with broad-based internships, study abroad, research, leadership, community service, and athletic opportunities.
 Students benefit from their engagement with faculty, staff, and alumni in a diverse community that leads to exemplary academic, social, personal, and spiritual growth.
 Our graduates succeed in the global marketplace.

 The process of creating a new message was a serious undertaking that involved research, discovery, creativity, collaboration, and a lot of hard work.
 “The challenge of the College’s Marketing Committee was to focus on the connection between our core values and the needs and expectations of our target audiences,” said Deborah Blanchard, director of College Communications and Marketing.
 “Tackling that meant articulating what LC stands for, what sets it apart, and what makes it the special place it is.”